TrevorWinstral/ETHLectureBot/README.md

 `bot.py` should be run constantly (or whenever you want the bot to work).
 Very simply interface, the user can either sub to a lecture, or unsub from one they have already subbed to.
 It is important that when subbing/unsubbing, not only are the user's subscriptions updated, but the course's subscribers as well.
 When these are changed, the pickle is updated.
 At a regular time interval the courses are looked through to see if any of them have the `has_been_updated` value been set to `True` in which case, a message is sent to all of the subscribers of that course with the latest lecture information, and this value is then set to `False`.
 After checking all courses, the pickle is updated.

+The notifications are sent out by restarting the bot every 15 minutes (cron job), the updater is called 4 minutes before each bot restart.
+The bot is currently hosted on my home server.

 ## TODO